iskoldt-X/DR-LRC/README.md

 - **Generate subtitles:** Uses Whisper CLI to generate an SRT subtitle file from the WAV file.
 - **Convert SRT to LRC:** Converts the generated SRT file into LRC (lyric) format.
 - **Embed lyrics:** Embeds the LRC lyrics into the MP3 file using ID3 tags.

+- **(Optional) Generate a translated copy:** If you pass the `translate` argument, using Ollama and Gemma 2, a second MP3 is created containing Danish + English lyrics.
 - **Cleanup:** Removes intermediate files (WAV, SRT, LRC) so that only the final MP3 remains.

 ## Requirements